zeroepix/p2pool-merged-payout-tool/README.md

 -year   --show payout based on the last year

-Payout will always take the full current balance of each coin on the server at the time of running, so after the tool is run, and miners are paid, the server operator should remove all coins from the default addresses, otherwise they will be included again next time.
+Payout will always take the full current balance of each coin (excluding bitcoin) on the server at the time of running, so after the tool is run, and miners are paid, the server operator should remove all alt-coins from the default wallet, otherwise they will be included again next time.

 coinzen forum thread: http://coinzen.org/index.php/topic,859.0.html